 Part 1: Hunting Team, Weapon & Hunt Style

-(1a) The introduction of the Hunting Team usually happens at the start of the HV, where the viewer can get a sense of the person who’s going to pull the trigger, his/her experience level and the other members that perform important functions such as guiding, tracking, spotting game, etc.
+1a – Hunting Team: the introduction of the Hunting Team usually happens at the start of the HV, where the viewer can get a sense of the person who’s going to pull the trigger, his/her experience level and the other members that perform important functions such as guiding, tracking, spotting game, etc.

-(1b) The Hunter or Huntress uses a primary Weapon, such as a rifle, handgun, bow or crossbow.
+1b – Weapon: the Hunter or Huntress uses a primary Weapon, such as a rifle, handgun, bow or crossbow.
 The choice of weapon and their proficiency thereof will have a significant bearing on the hunt.
 It’s very rare that you’ll see a secondary weapon being used.

-(1c) The Hunt Style can be described as the intention of the Hunting Team to either target a specific Animal or trophy deliberately, or alternatively, head off into the “bush” to opportunistically hunt any number of Animal species that may be available to hunt on that piece of land.
+1c – Hunt Style: the Hunt Style can be described as the intention of the Hunting Team to either target a specific Animal or trophy deliberately, or alternatively, head off into the “bush” to opportunistically hunt any number of Animal species that may be available to hunt on that piece of land.
 More often than not in Africa, targeting a specific Animal or trophy deliberately, is the more challenging hunt to embark on.

 What about travelling to the hunting camp, checking out the accommodation and facilities, or sighting in the rifle at the range?
 These are all interesting and necessary for the hunt in reality, especially checking weapons, but when presented in a video this “preamble” is usually varied and takes different forms.
 Sometimes this footage is treated as supplementary or B-roll (#BRoll) when included in the final HV.

 What’s with the hashtags?
 When analysing Hunting Videos I make use hashtags to help sort and search HVs here and on social media.